-Ted Stiles Preserve at Baldpate Mountain is a 7.2 mile lightly trafficked loop trail located near Titusville, NJ that features beautiful wild flowers and is rated as moderate.
+Ted Stiles Preserve at Baldpate Mountain is a 7.2 mile lightly trafficked loop trail located near Titusville, New Jersey that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, horses, and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The Ted Stiles Preserve stretches across almost 1,800 acres of a ridge running roughly east-west, between Fiddlers Creek Road to the south and Pleasant Valley Road to the north.
 Baldpate Mountain offers some of the most extensive and rugged walking in Mercer County.
 An extensive network of trails totaling about 10 miles.
 Some old logging roads and some specially built trails, lace the southern and northern flanks of the ridge, and a 2-mile trail runs along its spine.
 There are great views of the Delaware River to the south, historic farmland to the north, and on clear days the Philadelphia skyline to the southwest.
 Ruins of a 19th century settlement and scattered farms can be found on or near some of the Baldpate trails.
 Most trails involve climbing or descending, sometimes steeply.
 Some sections of trail may be wet and muddy.
 Some trails include steep stone steps, which require a moderate degree of caution.
 None of the trails are paved.